jonnonz1/nz-statute-book/acts/public/1981/juries-act-1981.md

 **Jury lists and panels**

 ### 9 Preparation of jury lists
-(1) Whenever the chief executive considers it expedient he or she may ask the Chief Registrar of Electors to prepare a jury list for 1 or more jury districts.
+(1) Whenever the chief executive considers it expedient he or she may ask the Electoral Commission to prepare a jury list for 1 or more jury districts.
-(2) In relation to each jury list requested under subclause (1), the chief executive must advise the Chief Registrar of Electors of—
-  (a) the number of names to be included in the jury list; and (b) the date by which the list is required.
+(2) In relation to each jury list requested under subclause (1), the chief executive must advise the Electoral Commission of— (a) the number of names to be included in the jury list; and (b) the date by which the list is required.
-(3) The Chief Registrar of Electors must, for each jury district, prepare a jury list containing a random selection of the names of people who, according to the electoral roll, reside in the jury district and are registered as electors.
+(3) The Electoral Commission must, for each jury district, prepare a jury list containing a random selection of the names of people who, according to the electoral roll, reside in the jury district and are registered as electors.
 (4) A jury list must not contain the name of any person— (a) who, according to the electoral roll, holds any office, or is engaged in any occupation, referred to in section 8:
   (b) in respect of whom a direction is in force under section 115 of the Electoral Act 1993 that his or her name, residence, and occupation not be published.

 ### 10 Jury lists sent to chief executive
-The Chief Registrar of Electors must, within the time specified by the chief executive, forward a jury list for each jury district to the chief executive in accordance with the jury rules.
+The Electoral Commission must, within the time specified by the chief executive, forward a jury list for each jury district to the chief executive in accordance with the jury rules.

 ### 11 Currency of jury lists
-A jury list remains current until it is replaced by a new list provided by the Chief Registrar of Electors under section 10.
+A jury list remains current until it is replaced by a new list provided by the Electoral Commission under section 10.

 ### 12 Access to, and confidentiality of, jury lists
 (1) The chief executive must give the Registrar of the court to which a particular jury list relates a copy of, or access to, the jury list in a form that enables the Registrar to carry out his or her functions relating to the selection of juries.